Nexstar Media Group (NASDAQ:NXST) Stock Rating Upgraded by BidaskClub

-Nexstar Media Group (NASDAQ:NXST) was upgraded by research analysts at BidaskClub from a “sell” rating to a “hold” rating in a report released on Tuesday, BidAskClub reports.
+Nexstar Media Group (NASDAQ:NXST) was upgraded by equities researchers at BidaskClub from a “sell” rating to a “hold” rating in a report released on Monday, BidAskClub reports.

-Several other analysts have also recently weighed in on the company.
-Wells Fargo & Company lifted their price objective on Nexstar Media Group from $88.00 to $112.00 and gave the company an “overweight” rating in a research report on Thursday, August 6th.
-B. Riley lifted their price objective on Nexstar Media Group from $122.00 to $134.00 and gave the company a “buy” rating in a research report on Thursday, November 12th.
-Loop Capital assumed coverage on Nexstar Media Group in a research report on Thursday, October 15th.
-They set a “buy” rating and a $130.00 price objective on the stock.
-Zacks Investment Research raised Nexstar Media Group from a “hold” rating to a “buy” rating and set a $97.00 price objective on the stock in a research report on Wednesday, October 28th.
-Finally, ValuEngine lowered shares of Nexstar Media Group from a “sell” rating to a “strong sell” rating in a report on Tuesday, October 6th.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and eight have given a buy rating to the stock.
-The stock has an average rating of “Buy” and a consensus target price of $118.63.
+Several other research analysts have also commented on the stock.
+Zacks Investment Research upgraded shares of Nexstar Media Group from a “hold” rating to a “buy” rating and set a $97.00 price objective for the company in a research note on Wednesday, October 28th.
+ValuEngine lowered shares of Nexstar Media Group from a “sell” rating to a “strong sell” rating in a research note on Tuesday, October 6th.
+Benchmark boosted their price objective on shares of Nexstar Media Group from $125.00 to $130.00 and gave the stock a “buy” rating in a research note on Thursday, August 6th.
+Deutsche Bank Aktiengesellschaft reissued a “buy” rating and set a $140.00 target price (up previously from $130.00) on shares of Nexstar Media Group in a research report on Friday, November 6th.
+Finally, Loop Capital assumed coverage on shares of Nexstar Media Group in a research report on Thursday, October 15th.
+They set a “buy” rating and a $130.00 target price on the stock.
+One investment analyst has rated the stock with a sell rating, one has given a hold rating and eight have given a buy rating to the company’s stock.
+The company presently has a consensus rating of “Buy” and a consensus target price of $118.63.

-In related news, EVP Dana Zimmer sold 708 shares of the company’s stock in a transaction on Monday, September 28th.
-The shares were sold at an average price of $95.13, for a total value of $67,352.04.
-Following the completion of the transaction, the executive vice president now owns 1,792 shares of the company’s stock, valued at approximately $170,472.96.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, insider Timothy C. Busch sold 5,000 shares of the company’s stock in a transaction on Friday, November 13th.
-The stock was sold at an average price of $99.07, for a total transaction of $495,350.00.
-In the last three months, insiders have sold 42,367 shares of company stock valued at $4,281,420.
+In related news, EVP Sean Compton sold 742 shares of the stock in a transaction on Wednesday, September 23rd.
+The shares were sold at an average price of $94.10, for a total transaction of $69,822.20.
+Following the sale, the executive vice president now directly owns 1,758 shares of the company’s stock, valued at $165,427.80.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CFO Thomas Carter sold 15,000 shares of the stock in a transaction on Monday, November 16th.
+The stock was sold at an average price of $102.00, for a total transaction of $1,530,000.00.
+Insiders sold a total of 44,367 shares of company stock worth $4,544,580 over the last ninety days.
 Insiders own 6.70% of the company’s stock.

 About Nexstar Media Group